-1 Concerns people who are born with a double sensory impairment or who acquire it in the first months of life and who do not have access to a language system.
+&lt;sup>1 Translator's note: In French, the term "surdicécité primaire" refers to people who are born with a double sensory impairment or who acquire it in the first months of life ie. people with congenital deaf blindness, and who have no or limited access to a language system.

-2 Narrative-based Conversations with Children who are Congenitally Deafblind.
-Aline H. Hanning-Zwanenburg, Inger B. Rødbroe, Anne V. Nafstad, Jacques Souriau/FAM-MAS Days 2015, speech by Jacques Souriau.
+&lt;sup>2 Narrative-based Conversations with Children who are Congenitally Deafblind.
+Aline H. Hanning- Zwanenburg, Inger B. Rødbroe, Anne V. Nafstad, Jacques Souriau/FAM-MAS Days 2015, speech by Jacques Souriau.